 That first day is probably the easiest one.
 Tons of people quit for just a day all the time.
 They mean to go the distance but trying to get through the second and third days are torture, comparatively speaking.

 Your body is still full of nicotine and not craving much on the first day.
 You are going to feel the pull of the habit, as your mind and body are not used to the change, but actual withdrawal symptoms will not take hold until the second or third day.
+Nicotine stays in your system for up to 3 days.
+The cravings the first day are two are more out of the habit of smoking and not so much from nicotine withdrawal.
+After the third day, the nicotine withdrawal symptoms will kick into full gear, however.

 Moreover, it is those days that are the hardest on your physical cravings.
 Your body is going to feel the need for nicotine, and it will go into a state where your body will try to cope with the changes that are happening.
 Your fingers will shake, your mind will be restless and edgy, and you will crave your cigarettes more than ever.

 You have to keep in mind that this is just a temporary craving.
 The cravings come and go, and the feeling will not persist the entire day.
 If you can just get through each wave of craving, you will be able to conquer it.
+Things like nicotine replacement therapies work precisely to control your cravings or help manage them at least.
+Vaporizers are not approved smoking cessation tools, and they might even keep you addicted to nicotine, so think twice about using them to ease your cravings.

 The cravings will be different for everyone though.
 Some people will have no problem with the first couple of days.
 They will coast right through and be able to quit just fine.
 They will need a lot of support and willpower to resist the urges.